 Time limits apply under family provision law within which to contest or challenge a will.
 If this time has passed it is possible to apply to the Court for an extension, but whether it is granted will depend on the circumstances.
 In this case the application was unsuccessful, being some years out of time.

 Image: Coat of Arms, Broken Hill Courthouse, NSW, by B Stead.

+Many provisions in state and territory legislation on succession and wills allow for a willmaker to express a contrary intention in their will to override the statutory rule.
 Where a provision of succession legislation contains these words, it means that the statutory rule can be displaced, that is not apply in the administration of their estate, if a willmaker has expressed a different intention on the matter in their will as to what they want to have happen.
-A contrary intention may be expressed in a will or appear in a will.

-The meaning of words and phrases used by a willmaker when leaving a specific gift may adequately express their intentions, at least to them at the time.
-However sometimes matters connected with the gift may arise down the track during administration of the estate.
+The meaning of words and phrases used by a will-maker when leaving a specific gift may adequately express their intentions, at least to them at the time.
+However sometimes matters connected with the gift may arise down the track during administration of the estate, raising questions of interpretation.

 A stepchild’s eligibility under the statutory rules for seeking provision from a step-parent’s deceased estate can be difficult.

 In a Victorian case1 the executor of a deceased estate applied to the Supreme Court to have a claim for family provision dismissed.

 The claim was brought by the adult daughter of the deceased’s former domestic partner, who had died some years before.
 She had been left out of his will, despite assurances and promises to the contrary.
 The deceased had left everything to his new domestic partner.